BACK

 • Tenant communication

-Your list may vary, depending on your property portfolio and the way you’ve structured your business, but the list above is a good starting place.
-Let’s drill down into each of these features.
+Your list may vary depending on your portfolio, size, location, staff, market, and business structure.
+But the list above is a good starting place, so let’s dive into each of these property management features.

-Rent collection is the most popular feature that property management software offers.
+Rent collection is the most popular features that property management software offers.
 And in many ways, it’s the most effective.

 But time saved is only part of the benefit.
-Electronic rent payment also makes your tenants happier.
+Electronic rent payment options also makes your tenants happier.
 According to tenants surveyed by Innago, 79% of tenants prefer to pay rent online.
-With the #2 reason tenants move out being a desire for better management, offering online payments is an easy and highly visible improvement.
+Per our survey, a top reason tenants cited for moving out was a desire for better management.
+Offering online payments and faster rent payments?
+An easily implemented and highly visible improvement.

 When you’re evaluating property management software, look at how easy it is for your tenants to pay.
-Your tenants might not be tech savvy, so the solution you adopt better be easy to use, or they won’t use it.
+Your tenants might not be tech savvy, so the solution you adopt needs to have a user-friendly interface, or they may not use it.

 Auto pay is one of the best features that you can offer your tenants.
-The advantage to you is that the rent money comes in on time, every time.
-And it’s great for your tenants because they don’t have to remember to drop off a check.
+It’s great for you too, because rent money comes in on time, every time.
+And it’s ideal for your tenants because they don’t have to remember to drop off payments in-person.
 They just set up auto pay and forget it.

-PRO TIP: Tenants should have to pay all of their rent and all the late fees before they can pay the next month’s rent.
+PRO TIP: Tenants should have to pay all of their rent and all late fees before they can pay the next month’s rent.
+This sets a precedent, but it’s also good practice in case things escalate to a legal situation down the road.

 Document Management